7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

-# ACTIVE DIRECTORY
+# Active Directory Defined

 This is 101 ground-up and top-down explanation information cheatsheet and a hub for all concepts I have found researching Active Directory.
-For [[AD-Exploitation-Hub]] and further more specified reading follow the link, for [[Active-Directory-Privilege-Escalation]].
-If you want to build AD go [[Active-Directory-Lab]].
+For [[AD-Exploitation-Hub]] and further more specified reading follow the link, for [[Active-Directory-Privilege-Escalation]], but general enumeration [[Active-Directory-Enumeration-Defined]] and [[Active-Directory-Enumeration-Cheatsheet]].
+If you want to build AD go [[Active-Directory-Lab]] then you can practice administrating it with nice on going checklist of general management see [[Active-Directory-Administration]].

 ## AD Defined: